Introduction

 To truly move the needle on repeat purchase rates and customer lifetime value, a customer engagement platform must be built on several foundational pillars.
 If any of these are missing, the experience becomes fragmented, leading to the "platform fatigue" that plagues many growing brands.

 The heart of engagement is a single, 360-degree view of the customer.
-This means your loyalty data must talk to your review data, which must talk to your wishlist data.
-When a customer leaves a photo review, your system should instantly know that they have also been a VIP member for two years.
+Identity resolution is the process of stitching together disparate data points—like an email address, a mobile number, and a browser cookie—to ensure you recognize the customer whether they are on their phone or their laptop.
 This unified profile allows you to incentivize repeat purchases with personalized rewards that feel earned and relevant, rather than generic.

 Real-Time Data Processing